intel/grunt-zipup/README.md

 *   The zip file is written to the <em>build/</em> directory.
 An example of the output filenames produced by this configuration might be:

         build/TheMightyApp_0.1.0_git@41513f9_2013-07-05_133951.wgt

+# Contributing

+Please log issues on the [github issue tracker](https://github.com/01org/grunt-zipup/issues) for the project.

+New features or bug fixes are welcome, and should be submitted as a pull request against the <em>master</em> branch of the project.

+Please note that any changes you make should be accompanied by tests and documentation, and should not break the existing tests.
+You should also ensure that you run the <code>grunt jshint</code> task before submitting, to ensure that your code is lint free.

+Note that the tests for the project require grunt-mochaccino to run, which in turn requires a global installation of mocha:

+    npm install -g mocha

+You can run the project tests with:

+    grunt test